tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 YANG {{!RFC6020}} {{!RFC7950}} is a data modeling language used to model configuration data, state data, Remote Procedure Calls, and notifications for network management protocols such as the Network Configuration Protocol (NETCONF) {{?RFC6241}} or RESTCONF {{?RFC8040}}.
 The YANG language supports a small set of built-in data types and provides mechanisms to derive other types from the built-in types.

 This document introduces a collection of common data types derived from the built-in YANG data types.
 The derived data types, identities, and groupings are mainly designed to be the common definitions applicable for modeling Traffic Engineering (TE) features in model(s) defined outside of this document.
-Nevertheless, these common definitions can be used by any other module per the guidance in {{Section 4.12 of ?I-D.ietf-netmod-rfc8407bis}}.
+Nevertheless, these common definitions can be used by any other module per the guidance in {{Section 4.12 of ?I-D.ietf-netmod-rfc8407bis}} and {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}.

+> Note: Some groupings defined in this document do not follow the guidelines of
+{{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}} not to include "default" statements.
+This is due to the fact that they were already defined in {{?RFC8776}} and removing "default" statements is not a backward compatible change, as defined in {{Section 11 of !RFC7950}}.

 The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.